Arvindus

 9. Sein und Zeit, p.
 13. "Dem Dasein gehört nun aber gleichursprünglich – als Konstituens des Existenzverständnisses – zu: ein Verstehen des Seins alles nicht daseinsmäßigen Seienden."

-10. Sri Nisargadatta Maharaja in: Consciousness and the Absolute, The Final Talks of Sri Nisargadatta Maharaj, Jean Dunn (editor), The Acorn Press, Durham, 2004, p.
+10. Sri Nisargadatta Maharaja in: Jean Dunn (editor), Consciousness and the Absolute, The Final Talks of Sri Nisargadatta Maharaj, The Acorn Press, Durham, 2004, p.
 102. "1.
 Jivatman is the one who identifies himself with the body-mind.
 One who thinks I am a body, a personality, an individual apart from the world.
 He excludes and isolates himself from the world as a separate personality because of identification with the body and the mind.

 2. Next only the beingness, or the consciousness, which is the world.
 "I Am" means my whole world.
 Just being and the world.
 Together with the beingness the world is also felt - that is Atman.